 All statements included or incorporated by reference in this Annual Report on Form 10-K, other than statements or characterizations of historical fact, are forward-looking statements.
-Examples of forward-looking statements include, but are not limited to, statements concerning projected net sales, costs and expenses, and margins; projected additional EBITDA or Adjusted EBITDA; the expected timing, cost and effects of our capital improvement projects, including our carbon capture and storage project and our corn oil and high protein system at our Magic Valley facility, and other strategic and business initiatives; expectations surrounding our repairs and maintenance activities and their timing, costs and effects; our business outlook and expected performance in future periods; the sufficiency of our liquidity and capital resources; our ability to continue as a going concern; our accounting estimates, assumptions and judgments; the demand for specialty alcohols and essential ingredients; the competitive nature of and anticipated growth in our industry; production capacity and goals; our ability to consummate acquisitions, if any, and integrate their operations successfully; and our prospective needs for additional capital.
-These forward-looking statements are based on our current expectations, setimates, approximations and projections about our industry and business, management's beliefs, and certain assumptions made by us, all of which are subject to change.
-Forward-looking statements can often be identified by words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "eestimates," "may," "will," "should," "would," "could," "potential," "continue," "ongoing," similar expressions and variations or negatives of these words.
+Examples of forward-looking statements include, but are not limited to, statements concerning projected net sales, costs and expenses, and margins; the expected timing, cost and effects of our capital improvement projects, including our carbon capture and storage project, and other strategic and business initiatives; expectations surrounding our repairs and maintenance activities and their timing, costs and effects; our business outlook and expected performance in future periods; the sufficiency of our liquidity and capital resources; our ability to continue as a going concern; our accounting estimates, assumptions and judgments; the demand for specialty alcohols and essential ingredients; the competitive nature of and anticipated growth in our industry; production capacity and goals; our ability to consummate acquisitions, if any, and integrate their operations successfully; and our prospective needs for additional capital.
+These forward-looking statements are based on our current expectations, estimates, approximations and projections about our industry and business, management's beliefs, and certain assumptions made by us, all of which are subject to change.
+Forward-looking statements can often be identified by words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "may," "will," "should," "would," "could," "potential," "continue," "ongoing," similar expressions and variations or negatives of these words.
 These statements are not guarantees of future performance and are subject to risks, uncertainties and assumptions that are difficult to predict.
-Therefore, our actual results could differ materially and adversely from those expressed in any forward-looking statements a
+Therefore, our actual results could differ materially and adversely from those expressed in any forward-looking statements as a result of various factors, some of which are listed under "Risk Factors" in Item 1A of this report.
+These